-Potatoes Au Gratin are a traditional side dish at Easter, but they are a delicious side dish any time.
-These cheesy potatoes are gluten-free, because you won't need flour to make them creamy, just cream, cheese, and the starch from the potatoes.
+Potatoes Au Gratin is a traditional side dish at Easter, but they are a delicious side dish at any time.
+These cheesy potatoes are gluten-free because you won't need flour to make them creamy, just cream, cheese, and the starch from the potatoes.

 What is Au Gratin?

-According to Merrium-Webster, Au Gratin is a French cooking term which means “covered with breadcrumbs or gated cheese, or both, and browned.
-These Classic Stuffed Mushrooms are another example of a dish cooked Au Gratin, that one using breadcrumbs.
+According to Merriam-Webster, Au Gratin is a French cooking term which means "covered with breadcrumbs or grated cheese, or both, and browned".
+These Classic Stuffed Mushrooms are another example of a dish cooked Au gratin, that one using breadcrumbs.

 Although they are similar, Au Gratin and Scalloped Potatoes are two different dishes.
 Au Gratin potatoes have cheese, while scalloped potatoes do not.
 Check out this recipe for Sweet Potato Scallop for a delicious twist on the classic.

 Absolutely any potato will work for these cheesy potatoes.
-But, if you are keeping the dish classic, which means no flour, then, ideally, you will want the starchier potatoes, which are russets.
-Yukon Gold are a good second, but don't have as much starch as russets.
+But, if you are keeping the dish classic, which means no flour ideally, you will want the starchier potatoes, which are russets.
+Yukon Gold are a good second choice but they don't have as much starch as russets.
 The starch in the potatoes will help to thicken the cream as the dish bakes.